Frequently Asked Questions

 The 5 day workshops will be focused on one area rather than quickly moving from one location to the next.
 We will visit many different locations in this focused area.
 To understand the weather patterns in an area, you must spend some time there.

 Is transportation provided?

 Yes!
 Many of the locations selected require a high clearance 4x4 to reach.
 All of the participants will ride in our 4x4 vehicles.
 You will all get to share the experience together without worrying about the logistics.
 You only need to get to the hotel via taxi, shuttle, or rental car, the rest is taken care of.
 You are welcome to drive your own vehicle if you prefer.

 Is lodging provided?

-Unless noted otherwise, no. I have held a block of rooms at a discounted rate for the group.
+Unless noted otherwise, no. We have held a block of rooms at a discounted rate for the group.

 Are spouses/partners welcome?

 Yes, but seating is limited.
 If they come out on location you will have to provide your own transportation, or pay the full price for another seat.

 Are these Workshops run on the up and up?